wltrimbl/UTK-MGRAST/README.md

 Repository for a day-and-a-half workshop on using MG-RAST for metagenomics to be held at University of Tennessee Knoxville March 15-16 2018.

-Your instructors are Robert Murdoch of UTK and Will Trimble from Argonne National Laboratory
+Your instructors are Robert Murdoch, Coordinator for the Center for Biotechnology at UTK and Will Trimble from Argonne National Laboratory

 There is an [etherpad group chat room](https://etherpad.wikimedia.org/p/MGRAST-UTK) for this class-- feel free to ask questions or take notes here.
 It's world readable and world writeable.